 How to Make Simple Scarecrow Cookies with Video

 You know what?
 I can’t tell you how many times I’ve mentioned on this blog that fall is my favorite season.
-That’s why I was so surprised that I haven’t made scarecrow cookies.
+That’s why I was so surprised that I hadn’t made scarecrow cookies.
 Really?
 What’s wrong with me?
-What have I been doing all these years!
+What have I been doing all these years?

 Thanks to Sugarbelle, that’s all about to change.
 I must have seen the future and knew she was going to make an adorable scarecrow cookie cutter.
 It’s like I convinced myself to wait for her design.
 Her cutter is beyond cute!
 Do you have one?
 When I went to Michael’s they only had two scarecrow cutters left on the shelf so I bought them both.
 Do you know what that means?
 I am going to give it to the lucky winner.